 A dragon-sized, fruit-consuming lizard (Varanus bitatawa) that was ethnoknown to locals but unknown to Western science was learned on the northern Philippines island of Luzon.
 Experts verified it as a new species, on April 6, 2010.
 The 6 feet-lengthy (two meter-long) keep an eye on climbs trees and is only the third fruit-ingesting lizard acknowledged in the world.

-of check lizards have been recently discovered in 2010, although the media did not mention this reality usually.
+Numerous new species of check lizards have been recently discovered in 2010, although the media did not mention this reality usually.
 Some say the range of new keep track of species introduced was 6, but most certainly noted at minimum five.

-2. Oriental Yeti
+2. Oriental Yeti mania.

 This peculiar creature dubbed the “Oriental Yeti” supposedly baffled scientists, following allegedly emerging from “ancient woodlands in remote central China,” said media reports from Asia and elsewhere.
 The reports hit the wire services the identical day as the monitor lizard discovery.
 Guess what celebration acquired much more attention?

 What started as a “Chinese Chupacabras” story, developed into the “Oriental Yeti” hysteria, which turned out to merely be a misidentification of a civet with mange [possibly an Asian palm or widespread civet (Paradoxurus hermaphroditus), or a masked or Himalayan palm civet (Paguma larvata)].
 Civets are at times referred to as “civet cats,” so some media writers shortened this to the “Oriental Yeti” getting a mangy cat.
 Or as one year-conclude list bizarrely claimed it to be, a “mangy coyote”!